Dordabis

 Dordabis is a settlement in the Khomas Region of central Namibia, 80 km east of the capital Windhoek.
-It belongs to the Windhoek Rural electoral constituency and has approximately 1,500 inhabitants.
-Dordabis has a post office, health clinic, police station and primary school.
+It belongs to the Windhoek Rural electoral constituency and is densely populated, with approximately 2,000 inhabitants on a 10-acre plot.
 The village normally receives an annual average rainfall of 293 mm, although in the 2010/2011 rainy season 605 mm were measured.
-Dordabis is riddled with alcoholism, unemployment, and violence.
 The main economical activity is farming.